Why Start Orthodontics Young?

 Phase 1 Treatment

 Dr. Foote specializes in Phase I Orthodontics, also known as early interceptive orthodontic treatment.
-It is usually initiated on children between the ages of 7 and 10 to address significant spacing problems.
+With 75% of facial growth completed by age 7 and 90% complete by age 12, it is critical to assess growth and development at an early age.
+Interceptive orthodontics is usually initiated on children between the ages of 5 to 10 to address significant spacing problems and to redirect facial growth.
 This treatment typically involves expansion of the upper jaw to relieve crowding, effectively preventing eruption issues from becoming more severe as children grow into their teenage years.

 Guidance of growth and development